erikvdheide/BAQM-Thesis---Tip-Mining/README.md

 ## Data
 * one.
-* ```data_training'''.
+* `data_training'.
 This file contains data preprocessing and exploration of the training data.
 * ```data_full'''.
 This file contains data preprocessing of full data and constructs evaluation data.
 * ```data_meta'''.
 This file is used to get the name of the products in the evaluation data.
 * ```data_results'''.
 This file is used to do calculations with the result data of the BERT model.